trohit/ik/systemdesign/NETWORK/README.md

 ![image](https://github.com/trohit/ik/assets/466385/80484202-c5dc-4690-a015-e7e55d92abcc)

-## for reaching the external n/w using NAT and ip forwarding
+## for reaching the external n/w using NAT and ip forwarding, enable this on host gateway

     iptables -t NAT -A POSTROUTING -s 192.168.15.0/24 -j MASQUERADE sysctl -w net.ipv4.ip_forward=1

+## to allow hosting http server from within the container namespace to external world use NAT on host gateway
+    iptable -t NAT -A PREROUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT

+# Iptables cmds

+## to list iptables

+## to flush iptables

 ##